EKaroune/EKaroune/README.md

 ### Hi there 👋 I'm Emma.
-### I work as a Senior Community Manager of the Turing/RSS Lab and DECOVID project at the [Alan Turing Institute](https://www.turing.ac.uk/).
+### I work as a Senior Community Manager for the Turing/RSS Lab and DECOVID project at the [Alan Turing Institute](https://www.turing.ac.uk/).
 ### I'm also the Principal Investigator of the [FAIR Phytolith Project](https://open-phytoliths.github.io/FAIR-phytoliths/).
 ### I'm a core contributor to [_The Turing Way_](https://the-turing-way.netlify.app/welcome).